The Shadow AI Problem

 Why This Matters for Security Teams

-Unlike traditional shadow IT, shadow MCPs are particularly dangerous because:- AI amplifies access — A single MCP can give AI assistants broad access to databases, APIs, and file systems
+Unlike traditional shadow IT, shadow AI is particularly dangerous because:- AI amplifies access — A single MCP or skill can give AI assistants broad access to databases, APIs, and file systems

 - Actions are automated — MCPs enable AI to take actions autonomously, not just read data

-- No audit trail — Shadow MCPs operate outside your logging and monitoring infrastructure
+- No audit trail — Shadow MCPs and skills operate outside your logging and monitoring infrastructure

-- Difficult to detect — MCP configurations are stored in user-space config files, not installed as traditional software
+- Difficult to detect — MCP configurations and skill files are stored in user-space config files, not installed as traditional software

 Choosing an Approach